-- 1. Promote and enhance -Downtown amenities and social character. - 2.
-Create an inviting dining and shopping destination to attract the Village's residents_r-and-visitorsand tourists to the Downtown. - 3.
+- 1. Promote and enhance Downtown amenities and social character. - Create an inviting dining and shopping destination to attract the Village's residents, visitors and tourists to the Downtown. - 3.
 Protect and enhance the Downtown's historic scale and character. - 4.
-Address parking. - 5.
+Improve, where possible, possibilities for parking. - 5.
 Improve and enhance connections between the Downtown and the rest of the Village.